|Academic Year 2023-2024

 - Applicants who are citizens of or who have received a bachelor's degree from one of the following countries are exempt from the English proficiency requirement: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), England, Guyana, Ireland, Liberia, New Zealand, Scotland, the United States, and Wales.

 - Students attending schools where the language of instruction is English may be able to waive proficiency test scores.
-Student should submit a letter on letterhead from their home university stating the student’s full legal name, current degree program information and confirmation of what percentage of the student’s coursework for their current degree program has been taught in English.
+Students should submit a letter on letterhead from their home university stating the student’s full legal name, current degree program information and confirmation of what percentage of the student’s coursework for their current degree program has been taught in English.
+Please note that this waiver is only possible for exchange applicants.
+Degree-seeking applicants should refer to the Proof of English Proficiency requirements on the Graduate/Professional and Undergraduate Admissions websites.

 - Sufficient financial documentation